 Working together, we will weather this temporary, yet difficult storm.

 We are honored to serve the Monrovia community and appreciate the trust you have placed in us.

 For more information, please contact us at (760) 328-3140.

-ALL OUR MEMORIAL PARKS AND MORTUARIES REMAIN OPEN TO THE COMMUNITIES WE SERVE AT ADJUSTED PARK HOURS OF 8AM to 5PM: UNTIL FURTHER NOTICE: Please wear a mask at all times (indoors and outdoors), stay 6 feet apart always and keep social interactions brief • Limited indoor funeral services and visitations • Outdoor services are now permitted • Arrangements are made by phone.
+ALL OUR MEMORIAL PARKS AND MORTUARIES REMAIN OPEN TO THE COMMUNITIES WE SERVE.
+UNTIL FURTHER NOTICE: Please wear a mask at all times (indoors and outdoors), stay 6 feet apart always and keep social interactions brief • Limited indoor funeral services and visitations • Outdoor services are now permitted • Arrangements are made by phone.

 We are doing our part to help mitigate the spread of the Coronavirus (COVID-19)

 We’re continuing to follow the orders issued by federal, state, and local public health officials on the steps we can take to help prevent the spread of the virus.
 Based on their recent guidelines, and in order to better protect you, our employees, and the public, we have made some adjustments in the services we’re able to provide at this time.